facebook/idx/README.md

 }
 ```

-## Babel Transform
+## Babel Plugin

 The `idx` runtime function exists for the purpose of illustrating the expected
 behavior and is not meant to be executed.
-The `idx` function is used in
+The `idx` function requires the use of
-conjunction with a Babel plugin that replaces it with better performing code.
+a Babel plugin that replaces it with an implementation that does not depend on
+details related to browser error messages.

-This babel plugin searches for requires or imports to the `idx` module and
+This Babel plugin searches for requires or imports to the `idx` module and
 replaces all its usages, so this code:

 ```javascript